fniessink/next-action/README.md

 all: True
 ```

-#### Limiting the tasks from which next actions are selected
+#### Configuring the tasks from which next actions are selected

 ##### Limiting by contexts and/or projects

-You can limit the tasks from which the next action is selected by specifying contexts and/or projects to filter on, just like you would do on the command line:
+You can limit the tasks from which the next action is selected by specifying contexts and/or projects to filter on,
+just like you would do on the command line:

 ```yaml
 filters: -+FutureProject @work -@waiting
 ```

-This would make *Next-action* by default select next actions from tasks with a `@work` context and without the `@waiting` context and not belonging to the `+FutureProject`.
+This would make *Next-action* by default select next actions from tasks with a `@work` context and without the
+`@waiting` context and not belonging to the `+FutureProject`.

 An alternative syntax is: